mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

     const { value, key: keyAsString } = message

     const keyObject = JSON.parse(keyAsString)
-    // please notice that value is Kotlin Buffer - to obtain its length,
+    // please notice that value is Buffer - to obtain its length,
     // the length function should be employed.
 In addition, to ensure
     // compatibility also with Real-Time Updater plugin, the following check has been added const valueLength = (typeof value?.length === "function")